emacsmirror/tbindent/README.rst

 indentation value identified by the indentation control variable used for the major-mode (such as ``c-basic-offset`` in C, C++ , D buffers, or ``ada-indent`` for Ada buffers, or ``python-indent-offset`` for Python buffers).
-Those values must also represent the real indentation width.
+Those values must also represent the real indentation width used by inside the file.

 With those conditions met inside the buffer, an indentation step identified by the indentation control variable corresponds to the tab width and we can now